hustcer/nushell.github.io/.ebook-pub/commands/export_module.md

 ## Parameters

-- `module`: module name or module path
+- `module`: Module name or module path.
-- `block`: body of the module if 'module' parameter is not a path
+- `block`: Body of the module if 'module' parameter is not a path.

 ## Input/output types: